Kingxukai/linux/Documentation/arch/x86/boot.rst

 ============	=========================

-  A pointer to data that is specific to hardware subarch This field is currently unused for the default x86/PC environment, do not modify.
+  A pointer to data that is specific to hardware subarch This field is currently unused for the woke default x86/PC environment, do not modify.

 ============	==============